alemart/surgescript/docs/tutorials/conditionals.md

 Introduction
 ------------

-Conditionals are *if ... then ...* expressions.
-If a certain `condition` is `true`, execute a block of code.
+Conditionals are *if ... then ...* statements.
+If a certain `condition` evaluates to `true`, execute a block of code.
 If not, don't execute it.

 ```
 if(condition) {